josephthanaraja/us-fsm-ce-fis-bob-a-thon/labs/sre/lab1/LAB1_PR_REVIEW.md

 ## Overview of Lab 1

-You'll build a working pipeline stage with a plain prompt, see the limits of that, and then crystallize the behavior you want into a reusable Bob custom mode.
+You'll build a working pipeline stage that can be analyzed with the behavior you want in a reusable Bob custom mode.

 ### What you'll build in Lab 1